nidhaloff/igel/docs/README.rst

 All you need is a **yaml** (or **json**) file, where you need to describe what you are trying to do.
 That's it!

 Igel supports all sklearn's machine learning functionality, whether regression, classification or clustering.
-Precisely, you can use **63** different machine learning model in igel.
+Precisely, you can use **63** different machine learning models in igel.

 Igel supports most used dataset types in the data science field.
 For instance, your input dataset can be a csv, txt, excel sheet, json or even html file that you want to fetch.
 All these types are supported by igel.